-The Company's advances to The Wellex Group, Inc. (TWGI) consist of advances granted to finance their working capital requirements with outstanding balance of ₱299,813,620 and ₱301,996,932 as of December 31, 2019 and 2018, respectively.
-On December 15, 2012, to settle its outstanding obligations to the Company, TWGI issued a one-year promissory note to the Company.
-In addition, the Company subleases an office space from TWGI starting April 2012.
-The lease is for a period of two (2) years but renewable thereafter upon mutual agreement of both parties.
-Also in April 2012, the Company has entered into a consultancy agreement with TWGI, whereby the latter will provide corporate planning and financial services on its various corporate functions and undertakings.
+The Company's advances to The Wellex Group, Inc. (TWGI) consist of advances granted to finance their working capital requirements with outstanding balance of ₱296,906,993 and ₱299,813,620 as of December 31, 2020 and 2019, respectively.
+As of December 31, 2019, there was an existing promissory note amounting to ₱301,996,932 issued by TWGI in favor of the Company.
+The promissory note is non-interest bearing and will mature on December 16, 2023.
+On December 16, 2020, TWGI issued a new promissory note amounting to ₱296,659,777 which superseded the previous promissory note.
+The term of the loan is five years maturing on December 15, 2025, bearing an interest of 2% per annum.
+Accrued interest receivable for this promissory note amounted to ₱247,216 as at December 31, 2020.
+The Company entered into the following contracts with TWGI: a) leases an office space from TWGI and b) consultancy agreement with TWGI, whereby the latter will provide corporate planning and financial services on its various corporate functions and undertakings.
 Payments for the lease and management fees are being offset against intercompany receivables.
 Both contracts for rental and consultancy have been renewed thrice since then and is currently valid until April 30, 2022.

 The Company's advances from Forum Exploration, Inc. Ltd. (FEI-Ltd.) pertains to received cash advances to finance the Company's acquisition of 60% stockholdings of Forum Coal Cebu Holdings, Inc. (FCCHI) in prior years amounting to USD82,922.
 The amount was restated to peso value, the Company's functional currency, as at balance sheet date.
-Restated balance amounted to ₱4.21 million and ₱4.36 million as of December 31, 2019 and 2018, respectively.
-The Company recognized a foreign exchange loss of ₱161,284 in 2019.
+Restated balance amounted to ₱4.0 million and ₱4.2 million as of December 31, 2020 and 2019, respectively.
+The Company recognized a foreign exchange loss of ₱216,592 and ₱161,284 in 2020 and 2019, respectively.